torsday/notebook/dev_ops/docker.md

 ### REGISTRY:

 Private or public stores for docker images.
-[Docker Hub](https://hub.docker.com) is a public registry.
+[Docker Hub][docker-hub] is a public registry.

 ---